-I realized after my post ANOTHER RACIST DAY IN THE NEIGHBOURHOOD (A Day in The Life of A White Chick In Buriram, Thailand) went live, that a peek into Thai public and private life between the sexes, as I know it, may be in order.
+I realized after my post Racism in Thailand – A Day in The Life of a White Woman in Buriram went live, that a peek into Thai public and private life between the sexes, as I know it, may be in order.
 It will give that piece, in addition to many of the pieces here on MBSB some context.

 When I speak of Thailand in the piece I’m currently writing you, it is the Thailand I know, the Thailand that is more culturally conservative from, my understanding of, the tourist areas and the culture presented by those Thai nationals who either are literate in a foreign, more specifically Western culture / language and those who have studied overseas.
 Perhaps when I speak of Thailand and Thai nationals in this piece, I’m speaking of Thai culture, in a more traditional sense.
 I don’t know.
 Sometimes I wonder if it’s the culture of smaller communities / cities in Thailand.
 Regardless, this is the current culture of Buriram and the culture I have resided in, in one shape or form for a number of years.
 For when I wasn’t living in Thailand’s North East, which is in many ways culturally distinct from other regions, I was living in areas and spending most of my time with people from this region.
 Please note, I have been witness to some distinct similarities of views coming from people of other regions.

 The following isn’t only born of observation, it is a summation of that also learned through conversations with friends and people I’ve met along the way who are Thai.
 In my attempt to understand the world I live in, current patterns began to arise.
 What perhaps I once thought were biases of the individual, or simply, their personal world view, were repeated over time, be it via conversations with other people or the actions of those around me…the pieces over the years are starting to fit together.
 The following is my attempt to present them to you accurately.